 Where is the money coming from?

-NHS England has allocated MPFT £18.2m through its RAAC eradication programme to replace the roof on the existing outpatients building at Haywood.
-The Trust is seeking to maximise this opportunity by replacing the existing building with a modern, fit for the future facility that will support the best delivery of care for patients.
-This will require additional funding, sourced from local capital allocations.
+NHS England has allocated MPFT £17.4m through its national RAAC eradication programme.
+The Trust is seeking to maximise this opportunity by developing a modern, fit for the future outpatients building that will support the best delivery of care for patients.
+This requires approx. £10m of additional funding, sourced from local capital allocations.

 Timescales